Skip to main content

 # Alice's conversation

-# Bob's conversation — won't see Alice's preferences
+# Bob's conversation — will not see Alice's history

 Multi-Turn Conversations